brevzin/brevzin.github.io/_posts/2025-07-26-ctp-reflection.md

 ## Introducing `ctp`

 Now that we've gotten this far, it's time to formally introduce the library.
 I implemented the above in a library I'm uncreatively calling `ctp`, for `c`onstant `t`emplate `p`arameters.
-You can find it [here](https://github.com/brevzin/ctp).
+You can find it [here](https://github.com/brevzin/ctp) and see an example on [compiler explorer](https://compiler-explorer.com/z/7MT5Ksrx7).

 One way to think about the library is that it is a generalization of existing language and library features by way of extension: